 Standing near the back of the station was a small, equally generic-looking repair shop.
 There was no name on it.
 Throttle didn't know who owned or built this place, but...he had a weird feeling that Charley had nothing to do with it.

 "Come on," he said, dismounting his bike.
-"Only thing we can do right now is ask a few questions."
+"Only thing we can do right now is start asking questions."

 The interior of the small diner was just what you would expect for a place just off the expressway; white-and-black checkered floor, red vinyl covers on the booth seats and bar stools, lamps with white glass shades hanging over the tables.
 A handful of truckers were sitting up at the front counter, sipping steaming cups of coffee.
 Sitting near one of the windows in a booth was a family who looked like they were on vacation, laughing like they didn't have a care in the world.